©Photo by iStock: Arisara_Tongdonnoi

 Health & Beauty

-A Complete Guide to Treating Acne in Japan© Photo by Paula Chiarino
+Waking Up To A Pimple: Drugstore Skincare Acne Japan© Photo by Paula Chiarino

 Pimples appear at inconvenient times.
 To get rid of a pimple fast, you could head to the drugstore.
 Go past the miraculous serums and patches that falsely promise to make your pimple disappear in a few hours, and head to the pharmacy area instead.
 There, next to the plethora of topical ointments for skin dryness and itchiness, you’ll find a somewhat limited array of products for acne.